vivianblanco-tech/device-flow/scripts/README.md

 ## License

-Part of the Laptop Tracking System project.
+Part of the Align project.